sacren/java-features/README.md

 ## What is Java Features?

-Java Features intends to explore all the features of Java SE and OpenJDK LTS via real-world applications.
+Java Features explores many features of Java SE and OpenJDK LTS through application examples.
 Java Features embraces AdoptOpenJDK project.
-Apache Maven is employed to automate Java Features.
+Apache Maven is employed for build and test automation.

 ## Prerequisite